mapframe/mapping-framework/README.md

 <a name="example-model"></a>
 + Example

-Regard a simple context of a blog with Users, Posts, Tags, and Comments, we could create the following classes:
+Taking as an example a simple context of a blog with Users, Posts, Tags, and Comments, we could create the following classes:

 ``` java
 	public class User extends Document {